 (b) Every District government contract shall contain the following prohibition against contingent fees: “The contractor warrants that no person or selling agency has been employed or retained to solicit or secure the contract upon an agreement or understanding for a commission, percentage, brokerage fee, or contingent fee, except bona fide employees or bona fide established commercial or selling agencies maintained by the contractor for the purpose of securing business.
 For a breach or violation of this warranty, the District shall have the right to terminate the contract without liability or in its discretion to deduct from the contract price or consideration, or otherwise recover, the full amount of the commission, percentage, brokerage, or contingent fee.”

-(c) A covered individual shall not solicit or secure, or offer to solicit or secure, a contract for which the employee is paid or is to be paid any fee or other consideration contingent on the making of the contract between the employee and any other person.
+(c) A covered individual shall not solicit or secure, or offer to solicit or secure, a contract for which the individual is paid or is to be paid any fee or other consideration contingent on the making of the contract between the individual and any other person.

 ARTICLE VI.
 RESTRICTIONS ON HIRING AND EMPLOYMENT

-(NEPOTISM AND PERSONAL RELATIONSHIPS)
+(NEPOTISM)

-(a) A hiring official may not directly or indirectly make a hiring decision regarding a position within his or her own agency with respect to a relative.
-Specifically, except as provided in subsection (b), a hiring official may not appoint, employ, promote, evaluate, interview, or advance (or advocate for such actions) any individual who is a relative in an agency in which the public official serves or exercises jurisdiction or control.
-A violation of this subsection shall constitute disciplinary cause and subject the public official to disciplinary action, up to and including removal.
+(a) A hiring official may not directly or indirectly make a hiring decision regarding a paid or unpaid position within his or her own agency with respect to a relative.
+Specifically, except as provided in subsection (b) of this Article, a hiring official may not appoint, employ, promote, evaluate, interview, or advance (or advocate for such actions) any individual who is a relative in an agency in which the hiring official serves or exercises jurisdiction or control.
+A violation of this subsection shall constitute disciplinary cause and subject the hiring official to disciplinary action, up to and including removal.

-(b) A hiring official may not advocate for any individual who is a relative in an agency in which the public official serves or exercises jurisdiction or control except in the context of answering questions in a formal background investigation.
+(b) A hiring official may not advocate for any individual who is a relative in an agency in which the hiring official serves or exercises jurisdiction or control, except in the context of answering questions in a formal background investigation.

 (c) Any hiring decision secured or effectuated in violation of this article shall be rescinded immediately.

-(d) In addition to any other remedies available pursuant to law, including penalties imposed by the Board, a public official who violates subsection (a) shall pay restitution to the District of Columbia for any gains received by the relative.

-(e) When the agency contemplates making a hiring decision concerning a relative of a hiring official within the same agency, the hiring official must file a written recusal, which shall be included in the relative’s official personnel file along with the subject personnel action.
+(d) When the agency contemplates making a hiring decision concerning a relative of a hiring official within the same agency, the hiring official must file a written recusal, which shall be included in the relative’s official personnel file along with the subject personnel action.

-(f) In the event of emergencies resulting from natural or manmade disasters, the Mayor may, by rulemaking, suspend the prohibitions of this Article, as permitted by section 1804 the District of Columbia Government Comprehensive Merit Personnel Act of 1978 (“CMPA”), effective March 14, 2012 (D.C.
+(e) In the event of emergencies resulting from natural or manmade disasters, the Mayor may, by rulemaking, temporarily suspend the prohibitions of this Article, as permitted by section 1804(c) the District of Columbia Government Comprehensive Merit Personnel Act of 1978 (“CMPA”), effective March 14, 2012 (D.C.
 Law 19-115; D.C.
-Official Code § 1-618.04); and the Civil Service Act of 1967, effective October 13, 1978, as amended (Pub.
+Official Code § 1-618.04(c)); and the Civil Service Act of 1967, effective October 13, 1978, as amended (Pub.
 L. 90-206; 5 U.S.C. § 3110(d)).

+(f) Except as otherwise provided in subsection (e) of this Article, there shall be no suspensions or waivers of any provision of this Article.

 ARTICLE XII.
 USE OF PRIVILEGED, CONFIDENTIAL, PROTECTED, AND NON-PUBLIC INFORMATION